Amazon Prime Secured Card benefits guide

-That said, one major downside of secured credit cards is the fact they come with very few benefits, and the Amazon Prime Secured Card is no exception here.
-While the Amazon Prime Secured Card* comes with no annual fee and 2 percent back on Amazon.com purchases (with an eligible Amazon Prime membership), you won’t get the same perks as more premium rewards credit cards like the Amazon Prime Rewards Visa Signature*.
+That said, one major downside of secured credit cards is that they come with very few cardholder benefits, and the Amazon Prime Secured Card is no exception.
+While the Amazon Prime Secured Card* has no annual fee and offers 2 percent back on Amazon.com purchases (with an eligible Amazon Prime membership), you won’t get the same perks as more premium rewards credit cards like the Amazon Prime Rewards Visa Signature*.

 Amazon Prime Secured Card benefits

-At the end of the day, the Amazon Prime Secured Card is for people with bad credit or no credit who want the chance to improve their score and overall credit health over time.
-Before you decide to apply in order to earn rewards and boost your credit rating, read on to learn about the Amazon Prime Secured Card benefits you can qualify for.
+Ultimately, the Amazon Prime Secured Card is for people with bad credit or no credit who want the chance to improve their score and overall credit health over time.
+Before you decide to apply, it may be helpful to know about the Amazon Prime Secured Card benefits you can qualify for.

 No annual fee with Prime membership